Moving Into a New Home: A Checklist

 1. Do a thorough walk-through as soon as possible.

-As soon as you have keys to your new home, stop by to make sure that the house is in the condition you expect and that all the terms of the sale were met.
-Check that all appliances that conveyed with the house were left behind, the house is clean, and agreed-upon repairs were completed.
+As soon as you have keys to your new home, stop by to make sure that the house is in the condition you expect and that all the terms of the sale have been met.
+Check that all appliances that came with the house were actually left behind, the house is clean, and any agreed-upon repairs were completed.

 2. Child-proof or pet-proof your new house if needed.

 Go ahead and place outlet covers in the home’s outlets if you have small children.
-If your yard is fenced, walk the perimeter of the fence to make sure there are no holes a pet could use to escape.
+If your yard is fenced, walk the perimeter of the fence to make sure that there are no holes that a pet could escape through.

-Look for any hazards that could be dangerous to your child or pet.
-If you don’t have time to check the whole house right away, make sure one area of the house is safe for your child or pet to play in, and gate it off from the rest of the house.
+Look for any additional hazards that could be dangerous to your child or pet.
+If you don’t have time to check the entire house right away, make sure one area of the home is safe for your child or pet to play in and gate it off from the rest of your house.

 3. Make a plan to unpack your house.

-Consider what items you’ll need access to first and which rooms are most important for you to get in order, then create a prioritized list of how to unpack and organize things.
+Consider what items you’ll need access to first and which rooms you think are most important for you to get in order.
+Then, create a prioritized list of how to unpack and organize your things in your new space.

 4. Call your service providers to set up or transfer your utilities.

-You’ll need electricity, water, and gas (if applicable) set up right away, and you’ll also want to set up your phone, internet, and cable service soon thereafter.
+You’ll need electricity, water, and gas (if applicable) set up right away, and you’ll also want to set up your phone, internet, and cable service soon after.

 5. Locate and test some of your home’s most important safety features.